bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.6 Purpose

-The purpose of this GF is to define the B.C.
-Mines Act Permit credential.
+The purpose of this GF is to define what the B.C.
+Mines Act Permit credential is and who is responsible for the authority and administration of its use.

 ## 1.7 Scope

-On receipt of a B.C.
-Mines Act Permit credential issued according to this GF, the credential holder can provide evidence of permit issuance.
+A B.C.
+Mines Act Permit credential issued according to this GF, provides evidence of permit issuance and summary permit information.
 The initial scope of the B.C.
-Mines Act Permit credential is summary information for operating permits of major mines in B.C.
+Mines Act Permit credential is limited to operating permits of major mines in B.C.

 ## 1.8 Objectives

-To allow mine operators to hold evidence of an operating permit in a verifiable credential format that is both secure and tamperproof.
+To allow the credential holder evidence they have been issued a B.C.
+Mines Act permit in a verifiable credential format that is both secure and tamperproof.

 ## 1.9 Principles